mgraham2/Data-Projects/README.md

 # Data-Projects
-A collection of Data Analytics projects with data sets included for reproduction.
+A collection of my Data Analytics projects with data sets included for reproduction.